 That’s what ‘elbows’ are for, right?’

-540 km (336 miles) north of Adelaide and deep in the South Australian Outback – driest place in the driest state of the driest continent on earth – isn’t where you’d normally expect to find an oasis of civilisation.
+540 km (336 miles) north of Adelaide and deep in the South Australian Outback isn’t where you’d normally expect to find an oasis of civilisation.
+After all, it’s the driest place in the driest state of the driest continent on earth

 But the small town of Copley is no ordinary place.
-The Copley Caravan Park managers (and café owners!) made it easy to base ourselves there for a few days to discover its hidden secrets – and you might just find that the longer you stay, the longer you WANT to stay!
+The Copley Caravan Park managers (and café owners!) made it easy to base ourselves there for a few days to discover its hidden secrets.
+Like us, you might just find that the longer you stay, the longer you WANT to stay!